skinandme/backend-assessment-factory/README.md

 - Consideration given to productionisation
 - Comments in your code for anything you want to convey your thought process or what you might do given more time
 - README on how to start your project, plus any other information you feel is relevant

-- We would like you to create a private repository in your github account and commit your code to it.
-We would urge you to commit relatively frequently so we can get an idea of your style and approach
+We would like you to create a private repository in your github account and commit your code to it.
+We would urge you to commit relatively frequently so we can get an idea of your style and approach.

+Good luck!